Mindfulness for Overthinking: Simple Awareness Practices for Racing Thoughts

 Trying harder can sometimes increase the mental struggle.
 Push, push, push.
 Then the loop pushes back.

-CDC FastStats tracks U.S. adult use of mental-health medication and counseling services, which can help normalize getting support when symptoms interfere with daily life source.
+CDC FastStats tracks U.S. adult use of mental-health medication and counseling services, which can help normalize getting support when symptoms interfere with daily life CDC guidance.
 If distress is persistent, severe, unsafe, or hard to manage alone, consider qualified care.
 Mindfulness can be a support skill, not a requirement to handle everything privately.

 Limitations